 Also, cell phones typically contain fine lengths of wire for various purposes, and even if the phone doesn’t you might have a convenient set of headphones or earbuds that wire can be harvested from.

 This wire can be used as a fine, sturdy lashing or fashioned into a small game snare.
 It is worth noting that you cannot use wire of this gauge on large game because it is just not strong enough.

-Lastly, the battery can easily be repurposed to power other devices or paired with some steel wool and short circuited to easily start a fire with a small bundle of tinder.
+Lastly, the battery can easily be repurposed to power other devices or paired with some steel wool or aluminum foil, and short circuited to easily start a fire with a small bundle of tinder: